thaibazaib/my-website/README.md

 - The project was tested on Google Chrome.
 - The project was texted manually on an iPad.
-- Utilised the inspecter setting of Google Chrome whilst I was developing the project, to test if it was responsive on different screen sizes.
+- Utilised the inspect setting of Google Chrome whilst I was developing the project, to test if it was responsive on different screen sizes.

 At the end of the project, I wanted to make sure my code was neat and valid with no errors detected.
 To do this, I used the following formatting and validation tools: